nathan-bottomley/eleventy-plugin-podcaster.com/content/blog/2025-01-15-three-titles.md

 [a directory data file]: https://www.11ty.dev/docs/data-template-dir/
 [the `eleventyComputed` property]: https://www.11ty.dev/docs/data-computed/

-> [!NOTE]
-> Some podcatchers, like Apple Podcasts and Pocket Casts, don't actually show the part of the title in parentheses, even though it's there in the feed.
-Overcast and Castbox do show the entire title.

 ## `episode.itunesTitle`

 Some podcasts include the episode number in their episode titles, but Apple Podcasts doesn't want you to do that.
 And so you can provide a separate Apple Podcasts--only title as `episode.itunesTitle`.